Put a stop to cigarette butts in Lake Geneva!

 CIPEL and two NGOs set up a prevention campaign on the beaches of twenty-one communes on the shores of Lake Geneva.
 The aim of the campaign launched by CIPEL and Summit Foundation, in close collaboration with ASL, is to make bathers aware of the environmental impact of cigarette butts, the waste most often found on the shores of Lake Geneva.

-The summer frequentation of the beaches of Lake Geneva exerts a strong pressure on the lake and its shores.
-The CIPEL undertakes an action of sensitization against the littering of cigarette butts on the beaches, the banks and the riprap which border Lake Geneva, to prevent the abandonment of the waste most often found during the actions of collection.
+Summertime use of Lake Geneva's beaches puts great pressure on the lake and its shores.
+CIPEL has launched an awareness campaign against the littering of cigarette butts on the beaches, shores and riprap along the shores of Lake Geneva, to prevent the abandonment of the waste most often found during collection operations.

-This campaign marks a first, as it is built in close collaboration between a governmental body and two environmental NGOs active in the region: the International Commission for the Protection of the Waters of Lake Geneva, Summit Foundation and the Association pour la Sauvegarde du Léman.
-"We are delighted to see our "comic bubbles" campaign once again used in the plains for the preservation of the lake," said Olivier Kressmann, director of the Summit Foundation.
-He adds that "The collaboration with two NGOs allows us to join forces and increase the scope of our actions".
+This campaign marks a first, as it is built in close collaboration between a government body and two environmental NGOs active in the region: the International Commission for the Protection of the Waters of Lake Geneva, Summit Foundation and the Association pour la Sauvegarde du Léman.
+"We're delighted to see our "comic bubbles" campaign once again used on the plains to preserve the lake," says Olivier Kressmann, Director of the Summit Foundation.
+He adds: "Collaborating with two NGOs allows us to join forces and increase the scope of our actions.

-Twenty-two municipalities in Switzerland and France have responded favorably to this initiative and are participating in the campaign, which starts this summer and will run for the next five years.
-"We are very pleased with the success of the initiative with the municipalities.
-While we were expecting about ten for the first year of the project, twice as many have already expressed their interest," says Audrey Klein, Secretary General of CIPEL.
+Twenty-two communes in Switzerland and France have responded positively to this initiative and are taking part in the campaign, which kicks off this summer and will run for the next five years.
+"We're extremely pleased with the success of the initiative with the communes.
+While we were expecting around ten for the first year of the project, twice as many have already shown an interest," comments Audrey Klein, CIPEL General Secretary.

-The campaign is to be discovered from now on on the shores of Lake Geneva.
+The campaign can now be discovered on the shores of Lake Geneva.